csrohit/stm32f1-baremetal/README.md

 ## Dependencies

 * make
     Make utility is required for configuring and building this project.
-You can install cmake on linux by running command:
+You can install make on linux by running command:

     ```bash
     sudo apt install build-essential